Posted on Monday 22 June 2020

 There’s a lot of fluctuation with Canada Student Grants.
 Each type of grant has its own requirements and the amount of funding that you can receive from each will differ, too (including whether you receive that money on a per-week or per-semester basis).

-And here’s a bit of good news: if you are applying for financial assistance through your province or territory of residence, your application will automatically be considered for a grant, which gives you one less form to fill out (with any luck, you’ll also have a little less of a headache while applying for universities)!
+And here’s a bit of good news: if you are applying for financial assistance through your province, territory of residence, your application will automatically be considered for a grant, which gives you one less form to fill out (with any luck, you’ll also have a little less of a headache while applying for universities).

 Let’s say that you aren’t eligible for grants, and you’ve taken out as much as you can through the Canadian government.
 If lack of financial funding is holding you back, you still have the option to finance your post-secondary education through provincial and territory student loans in Canada.